dpeka/UCI_Wearables/CodeBook.md

 The data used to create this data set is obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The run_analysis.R script is used to load the relevant data from various text files to create a single data set that combines all observations that had been split into training and testing sets.
+The "run_analysis.R" script is used to load the relevant data from various text files to create a single data set that combines all observations that had been split into training and testing sets.

-Activities that were originally codified into a number were changed to their descriptive form (see activity variable below).
+Activities were changed to their descriptive form (see activity variable below).

 Data was not transformed in any other way.

 The final dataset has the following dimensions: